-View high-resolution snow depth, 24-hour snowfall, and season-to-date snowfall estimates for the United States on OpenSnow.
+View high-resolution snow depth, 24-hour snowfall, and season-to-date snowfall estimates for the United States and southern Canada on OpenSnow.

 Estimated Snow Depth